calblueprint/immigration-justice-project/docs/dev/app/listings.md

 3. In `handleInsert`, add an error check if this new field is required for certain listing types

 4. In `handleInsert`, conditionally add the new input to `responses` to be inserted into supabase

-## Cases

-- Note: If the client is in custody (i.e., `is_detained`, pulled from LegalServer, is `true`), "Client Location" appears as "Custody Location."
-Otherwise, it remains as Client Location.

-- `getAllCases` queries the database to retrieve all Case listings from the `cases`, `cases-languages`,`cases-reliefs` tables.

-## Limited Case Assignments

-- `getAllLCA` queries the database to retrieve all Limited Case Assignment listings from the `limited_case_assignments`, `lca-languages` tables.
-## Language Support

-- `getAllDocuments` queries the database to retrieve all Document Translation listings from the `document_translation`, `document_translation-languages` tables.
-- `getAllInterpretation` queries the database to retrieve all Interpretation listings from the `interpretation`, `interpretation-languages` tables.
-- `getAllCases` queries the database to retrieve all Case listings from the `cases`, `cases-languages`,`cases-reliefs` tables.
-    - The cases are filtered (by `needs_interepreter`) so that only the Case Interpretations are left.

-### Document Translation

-### One-time Interpretation

-### Case Interpretation